Smart Open Services for European Patients

 You should be regularly monitoring whether the operating systems, programming platforms or libraries that you use are still up to date and maintained.
 For example:

-- Any third-party libraries included in the development you perform in-house should also be regularly monitored in case new versions appear, or older versions are no longer supported.
+• Any third-party libraries included in the development you perform in-house should also be regularly monitored in case new versions appear, or older versions are no longer supported.

-- When downloading third-party libraries to be integrated within your software, be sure to use trustworthy sources and where possible, verify the integrity of the library by means of checksum verification.
+• When downloading third-party libraries to be integrated within your software, be sure to use trustworthy sources and where possible, verify the integrity of the library by means of checksum verification.

-In terms of development platforms, consider the use of modern programming languages which are supported by their software providers as well by large community and are provided with regular updates and security patches.
+In terms of development platforms, consider the use of modern programming languages which are supported by their vendors as well by large community and are provided with regular updates and security patches.
 To be sure, please check the vendor website for end-of-support notices, and if it is the case for your language of development, consider to move to the latest supported version.

-Avoid data transfers using unprotected wireless connections
+Avoid data transfers using unprotected or public wireless connections

 If, in your software, you want to allow users to open connections to external machines or (semi-)mobile devices (e.g., echograph, tablet, mobile phone, MRI scanner), avoid at all costs unprotected wireless connections.
 Without any encryption, those connections will be used to transfer confidential data that could be intercepted by malicious actors.